-Looking at the verses as a whole, we come to know the following:-
+Looking at the verses as a whole, we come to know the following:- contain the necessary laws for this worldly life and one's livelihood.

 First: The definition of religion: Religion is a way of life which contains the good of this world in a manner that ensures perfection of the next life - the life that is the real and eternal one near to Allāh.
+It means that the sharī'ah must